Buying a safe pram or stroller: tips

-If you’re buying a new pram or stroller, the first thing is to check that it meets the mandatory Australian Standard AS/NZS 2088.
-Look for the Australian Standards label might be on the pram or stroller.
+If you’re buying a new pram or stroller, the first thing is to check that it meets either Australian Standard AS/NZS 2088:2013 or AS 2088:2022.
+The Australian Standards label might be on the pram or stroller.
 Or you can check with the manufacturer or retailer.

 Here are more tips to help you make sure you’re buying a safe pram or stroller: